jgbarah/aframewiki/en/pages/gui.md

 It supports:

 - text
-- images ([without border/padding on them](https://github.com/mrdoob/three.js/pull/25925#issuecomment-1523743648), but you can use border/padding on the parent element)
+- images with img tags ([without border/padding on them](https://github.com/mrdoob/three.js/pull/25925#issuecomment-1523743648), but you can use border/padding on the parent element), it doesn't support css background-image.
 - button (If you're generating the html with solid and maybe react, see [this issue](https://aframe.wiki/en/#!pages/solidjs.md#Click_on_button_with_aframe-htmlmesh) about the click event.)
 - radio and checkbox
 - range input